best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 In terms of machine readability, the advice on symbols and notes has been to put symbols or footnote markers in separate (very narrow) columns, next to the data.
 It is OK to do this in terms of accessibility, but you would need to give that column a heading and you might also need to mark up all the empty cells.
 This could make a table very wide which is not great for readability.

 ### Classification and geography codes
 In some instances you may need to use classification or geography codes in your tables.

+#### Use the right codes
 Make sure you are using the correct, nationally recognised codes.
 If you need any help in this area the harmonisation leads in the [Best Practice and Impact team](https://gss.civilservice.gov.uk/about-us/support-for-the-gss/) can provide advice.

+#### Codes and accessibility
 Classification and geography codes are generally fine in terms of accessibility as they are usually strings of letters and numbers.
 When codes are not just strings of letters and numbers, you should still use them consistently.
 It is OK to use symbols such as dashes and slashes here as that is how the code is constructed.

+#### Help users understand codes
+It is best practice to link to supporting information for any codes used, either as a note or on the cover sheet (more information on cover sheets can be found in the 'Metadata worksheets' section of this guidance).

-You should help users understand any changes in classifications whenever possible – for example, the [Geography Code History Database](https://www.ons.gov.uk/methodology/geography/geographicalproducts/namescodesandlookups/codehistorydatabasechd) helps users track changes in area codes.
+You should also help users understand any changes in classifications whenever possible – for example, the [Geography Code History Database](https://www.ons.gov.uk/methodology/geography/geographicalproducts/namescodesandlookups/codehistorydatabasechd) helps users track changes in area codes.

+#### How to present codes in tables
 In terms of usability, machine readability and accessibility ([success criterion 1.3.1 info and relationships](https://www.w3.org/TR/WCAG21/#info-and-relationships)), codes should be in separate cells to the description of the code and the data.
 For example, country code AD should be in a separate cell to the country name Andorra, and then another cell for the data linked to this.
 The row or column containing the codes must be labelled clearly.

 [Example of presenting country codes (ODS, 6.31KB)](https://gss.civilservice.gov.uk/wp-content/uploads/2021/03/Example-presenting-country-codes.ods)